 While thermal scanners detect fevers, they do not specifically detect coronaviruses.
-Since people suffering from colds and flus may also get a fever, thermal scanners are not an accurate means of coronavirus detection.
-Since it takes between two and 10 days for people infected with COVID-19 to show symptoms and develop a fever, thermal scanners will not detect anything in people not yet showing symptoms.
+Since people suffering from colds and the flu may also get a fever, thermal scanners are not an accurate means of coronavirus detection.
+Since it takes between two and 14 days for people infected with COVID-19 to show symptoms and develop a fever, thermal scanners will not detect anything in people not yet showing symptoms.

-Click here to learn about our products that help with 2019 Novel Coronavirus prevention.
+Click here to learn about our products that help with COVID-19 and other human coronavirus prevention.